emmajanedrews/base-template/_drafts/zillow-and-wall-street-are-teaming-up.md

 {% include youtube.html %}

-Zillow has officially entered the home buying and flipping industry.
-Here’s what to expect.
+<center>Zillow has officially entered the home buying and flipping industry.
+Here’s what to expect.</center>

 Zillow is now buying and flipping homes.
 This is very interesting because it confirms that Wall Street is now dipping their hand into the real estate cookie jar.